 FBI database on officers killed in the line of duty: 59 in 2014

-Police training is seriously lacking in social sciences
+Police training is seriously lacking in social sciences.

 The perception (lie) is that we live in a dangerous world.
 We don't.
 Inner cities can be dangerous.
 But most of us will go through all of our lives without ever being in a violent situation.
 But we need to protect the people who do fall in harms way.

 People who play shooter video games (I do), and shoot on ranges, and carry around guns, seem to live in a fantasy world in which they are Rambo, and they have no idea how violent situations actually work, and how unpredictable they are.
 In the real world, guns are much more likely to lead to trouble, and are not an insurance policy.
 People can't do what they think they can do.
 If you have a gun, you are more likely to get shot.
 Guns escalate situations, which seems to be something many people and many of our police don't understand when they pull one.
 Escalation is not a good thing, even if you have to temporarily let them go and find them again.
 De-escalation is a good thing.